 While both roles can be lucrative, Loan Signing Agents tend to have a higher earning potential due to the specialized nature of their work.

-• Loan Signing Agent: LSAs, due to their expertise in loan closings, often charge significantly more for their services.
+Loan Signing Agent: LSAs, due to their expertise in loan closings, often charge significantly more for their services.
+They handle the entire loan signing package, which allows them to command higher fees.
 Fees for a single loan signing can range from $100 to $250 or more, depending on the complexity of the transaction and the geographic location.
-Many LSAs also have the potential to earn income from additional services such as document preparation and travel fees.
+This comprehensive approach not only justifies the higher fees but also opens opportunities for additional income from services like document preparation and travel fees.
+This versatility makes the role of a Loan Signing Agent potentially more lucrative compared to a traditional Notary Public.

 4. Types of Clients